vsd550/mAP/README.md

 ### Precision x Recall curve

 The Precision x Recall curve is a good way to evaluate the performance of an object detector as the confidence is changed.
-There is a curve for each object class.
-An object detector of a particular class is considered good if its prediction stays high as recall increases, which means that if you vary the confidence threshold, the precision and recall will still be high.
+There is a curve for _each object class_.
+An object detector of a particular class is considered good if its **prediction stays high as recall increases**, which means that if you vary the confidence threshold, the precision and recall will still be high.
+This statement can be more intuitively understood by looking at the above eqautions of P and R and keeping in mind that **TP+FN = all ground truth = constant**, so Recall increases, means TP increased, hence FN will decrease.
+As TP has increased, only if FP decreases, will the Precision remain high i.e. the _model is doing less mistakes_ and hence is good.
 Another way to identify a good object detector is to look for a detector that can identify only relevant objects (0 False Positives = high precision), finding all ground truth objects (0 False Negatives = high recall).

 A poor object detector needs to increase the number of detected objects (increasing False Positives = lower precision) in order to retrieve all ground truth objects (high recall).
 That's why the Precision x Recall curve usually starts with high precision values, decreasing as recall increases.
 You can see an example of the Prevision x Recall curve in the next topic (Average Precision).
 This kind of curve is used by the PASCAL VOC 2012 challenge and is available in our implementation.